 Tips for Running Pole Bending

 - Like other gymkhana games, going fast is not always the most important thing.
 Riding the pattern accurately is as important.
-You may actually get a faster time by trotting the pattern accurately, than you would if you galloped and went off track.
+You may actually get a faster time by trotting the pattern accurately than you would if you galloped and went off track.
 Your horse must be able to stop and turn quickly, and these abilities require obedience on its part and clear leg and rein aids on yours.
 Yanking on the reins may only hurt and upset your horse.
+Stay calm and aim for accuracy.

 - When turning, you may turn to the left or right.
 It doesn’t matter where you turn within the circle as long as you don’t step on or over the outline of the keyhole.
 Spotters may be used to watch that this rule is not broken.